PaperPrototype/Intro-Coding-and-Computers/0 - Python/Notes/english.md

 - A code-word used to hold onto a *value* (a number or string)

 String
-- Words or phrases (not code)
+- Words or phrases enclosed in double quotes (not code)

 Loop
+- A way to do the same code over and over a certain number of times
 - A way to go over every item in a list and run some code on that item

-- A way to do the same thing over and over a certrain number of times

 Functions
 - Groups of fully reusable code